-The Council has a duty in law to report any suspicions that a child has been abused or is at risk of harm, abuse or neglect.
-Therefore, Council staff have a professional and contractual obligation to report concerns to the head of establishment or the child protection coordinator immediately.
+All staff have a responsibility to report any suspicions that a child has been abused or is at risk of harm, abuse, or neglect.
+Robust procedures and guidance are in place to support education staff to: - be alert to signs that a child may be experiencing risks to their wellbeing, report concerns to the head of establishment or the child protection coordinator without delay. be actively engaged in support and protection and development of wellbeing.